idvorkin/idvorkin.github.io/_d/fail2.md

 ## Out of our control, vs in our control failures

-_Good story from Ethan Evans, note this is about the anxiety definition around shifting [from controlling to masximizing influence](/anxiety)_
+_Good story from Ethan Evans, note this is about the anxiety definition around shifting [from controlling to maximizing influence](/anxiety)_

 LinkedIn recently made some unknown changes to their algorithm.
 I have noticed a drop of 70% to 80% in the reach of our posts.
 Since my goal is to share my knowledge with more people, that means my goal just took an 80% hit.